 Let’s take a small food delivery store as an example.
 The owner of the store, Peter Smith, has decided to set up the PBX himself.
 He registered on the website and bought a direct phone number in Chicago.
 He decided what telephone functions are required for his business and began the setup process.
 So here is what he needed: to create the extension numbers (for the customer service, the accounting department and for himself), to add a voice menu and a call scenario and to set up the incoming calls to be received during the working hours only.

 In his personal profile, Peter switched on the PBX and went to the PBX Wizard.

-- Creating internal numbers.
-Peter would need 4 internal numbers: 101 for the customer service, 102 for the accounting department, 103 for himself and 104 for the the voicemail during the non working hours.
+- Creating extension numbers.
+Peter would need 4 extension numbers: 101 for the customer service, 102 for the accounting department, 103 for himself and 104 for the the voicemail during the non working hours.

 - Voice menu/greeting.
 This can be autogenerated from text or uploaded as an audio file.
 Peter did not have much time, so he just entered the text of his greeting and the system automatically read it.
 “Hello, this is food delivery service.
 To contact our customer service, please press 1, to contact our accounting department, press 2 and to contact our management representative, press 3.”

 - Incoming call scenario.
 By setting up the call scenario, Peter will manage which extension lines will receive calls first and in what order.
 For example, if he is unable to pick up a call within 15 seconds, the incoming call will be re-directed to his assistant.

 Peter managed to successfully set up the PBX and it only took him 8 minutes!
 Additionally, Peter can also set up a Caller ID for his Chicago number, so when he calls someone, his phone number will be identified and shown to the person receiving his call.
 Since Peter bought only one number, his Chicago number will be automatically set as his Caller ID.
 In future, if Peter decided to buy more phone numbers, the Caller ID can be changed in the PBX settings.